 The labor force participation rate for working-age people with disabilities increased from 31.3 percent in October 2016 to 33.3 percent in October 2017 (up 6.4 percent; 2 percentage points).
 For working-age people without disabilities, the labor force participation rate also increased from 76.5 percent in October 2016 to 76.6 percent in October 2017 (up 0.1 percent; 0.1 percentage points).
 The labor force participation rate is the percentage of the population that is working or actively looking for work.

-“Although the job numbers remain positive, we need to remember that people with disabilities have yet to achieve their pre-Great Recession employment levels,” said Andrew Houtenville, PhD, associate professor of economics at UNH.
+“Although the job numbers remain positive, we need to remember that people with disabilities have yet to achieve their pre-Great Recession employment levels,” said Andrew Houtenville, PhD, associate professor of economics at UNH and research director of the Institute on Disability.
 “Kessler Foundation’s 2017 Survey, by identifying effective practices and processes for inclusion of people with disabilities in the workplace, provides new direction for efforts to narrow the employment gap between people with and without disabilities.”

 On October 10, 2017, results of the Kessler Foundation National Employment and Disability Survey: Supervisor Perspectives, were released on Capitol Hill.
 More than 3,000 supervisors responded to the survey, sharing their views about their employers’ processes and practices for promoting success in the workplace for employees with and without disabilities.
 The results indicate how effective each of these processes and practices are for all employees, and provide new information on what works for individuals with disabilities, and where to focus efforts to achieve greater progress.

 “Looking at the practices that work for individuals with and without disabilities is especially revealing,” noted Dr. O’Neill.
 “Just as universal design makes spaces usable by all, these practices can make employment more accessible for everyone.
 Despite being viewed as effective, however, some practices are being underutilized.”